pizeyt/pizeyt.github.io/LLMP/LLMP.md

 ----
 # PR Driven Development
-###Internal Press Release: Important System Upgrade Completed
+###Internal Press Release: $name Upgrade Completed
-###Anticipated release date see: Upgrade Epic Ticket
+###Anticipated release date see Epic Ticket

-Today we can announce that we have upgraded the whole of Important System.
+Today we can announce that we have upgraded the whole of $name

 In the process we have achieved the following: